jorgebotas/ete4-documentation/index.md

 [ img and source code ]

->**NOTE**:
+>**NOTE**.
-> once a face object is created, it can be linked to one or more nodes.
+> Once a face object is created, it can be linked to one or more nodes.
 For instance, the same text label can be recycled and added to several nodes.